8 Simple Ways to Impress Your Dinner Party Guests

 As noted in our first point, the cardinal sin of any party host is to keep themselves locked away in the kitchen for hours while the guests awkwardly entertain themselves.
 Who cares how delicate your goat cheese soufflé is, if we haven't seen you all day?

-One holiday dinner a friend of ours hosted was so thoughtful, she made two turkeys so everyone would have leftovers to take home.
-That impressed me so much it’s stayed with me ever since.
-Buy a few disposable containers and cute paper bags and and send guests off with a care package for easy meals the following day.
+Years ago, a friend made two turkeys for Thanksgiving.
+One for the dinner, and one so everyone would have leftovers to take home – arguably one of the best parts about Thanksgiving.
+That generous move impressed me so much it's stayed with me ever since.
+Buy a few disposable containers and cute paper bags and send guests off with a care package for easy meals the following day.